 Source: Oleksiy Rezin/Shutterstock

-Chances are that you love your dog more than anything else in the world.
+You love your dog more than anything else in the world.
 They’re your companion, by your side at all times—always smiling, always appreciative.
-For such reason, it’s one of your top priorities to protect them, as you’d feel at a loss without them in your life.
+For such a reason, it’s one of your top priorities to protect them, as you’d feel at a loss without them in your life.

 Source: Stanimir G.Stoev/Shutterstock

-Now, how do you put a dog tag on their collar?
-It depends on the type of tag you’re using.
+Now, how do you put a dog tag on a collar?
+It depends on the type of dog tag you’re using.
 Traditional dog tags will hang from the little metal hoop at the end of your dog’s collar.
-You’ve seen—and heard—this type of dog tag before.
-There’s a joyous dog running around at the dog park and all you hear is the sound of their tag clanging against their collar, which is noisy and disruptive, especially for dogs that are sensitive to loud noises.
+You’ve seen and heard this type of dog tag before.
+There’s a joyful dog running around at the dog park, and all you hear is the sound of the tag clanging against their collar, which is noisy and disruptive, especially for dogs that are sensitive to loud noises.

-Worst of all, these traditional tags easily get caught on things.
+Worst of all, these traditional collar tags easily get caught on things.
 That could lead to injuring your dog.
-It could also lead to injuring yourself, such as ring avulsion—which you dearly want to avoid.
+It could also lead to injuring yourself, such as through a ring avulsion, which you dearly want to avoid.
 Traditional tags can also be prone to wear and tear over time, becoming difficult to read or even falling off completely.

-If that still doesn’t feel right, our dog collar ID is another option.
+Another excellent option is our Rock Solid Collar ID.
 Forget having to even slide a dog tag onto your dog’s collar.
 Instead, it comes pre-installed.
-Jingle-free and firmly placed into the collar, this collar is the most secure, straightforward option for dog owners and dogs alike.
+Jingle-free and firmly placed into the collar, this collar is the most secure and straightforward option for dog owners and dogs alike.

 All you need to do with this collar is simply place it around your dog’s neck.
-The added high-visibility stitching on the Rock Solid Collar ID is a practical feature that enhances your dog's visibility in low-light conditions to protect your dog from potential hazards, such as oncoming vehicles or other dogs, and makes it easier for them to be seen by fellow dog walkers and drivers.
+The high-visibility stitching on the Rock Solid Collar ID is a practical feature that enhances your dog's visibility in low-light conditions to protect your dog from potential hazards, such as oncoming vehicles or other dogs, and makes it easier for them to be seen by fellow dog walkers and drivers.
 Keep your mind at ease, whether you're out for a walk in the neighborhood or exploring a new trail.

 If you are worried that your dog's ID tag might not fit their collar perfectly, there are a few things you can do to help ensure a proper fit.
-Our dog tag is the perfect solution, as it features seamless construction between the tag and collar.
-Easily ID your dog with a tag on a collar without any extra noise or worry about it getting caught on nearby objects.
+Our dog tag is the perfect solution, as it features seamless construction between the dog tag and dog collar.
+Easily ID your dog with a tag on a collar without any extra noise or worrying about it getting caught on nearby objects.

 Your dog is like a child to you.
 Treat them like it.
 Ensure to put a dog tag on dog collars so they can be identified in the unfortunate event that they ever go missing.
 By taking these simple precautions, you can help ensure your dog's safety and well-being, no matter where your adventures take you.